wp-plugins/cimy-swift-smtp/README_OFFICIAL.txt

 REQUIREMENTS:
-- PHP >= 4.3.0
+- PHP >= 5.0.0
   for SSL and TLS support you need to have PHP compiled with openSSL support http://www.php.net/openssl
-- WORDPRESS >= 2.0.x
+- WORDPRESS >= 3.0.x

 INSTALLATION:
-- just copy whole Cimy_Swift_SMTP subdir into your plug-in directory and activate it
+- just copy whole cimy-swift-smtp subdir into your plug-in directory and activate it

+BEFORE writing to me read carefully ALL the documentation AND the FAQ.
+Missing this step means you are wasting my time!
 Bugs or suggestions can be mailed at: cimmino.marco@gmail.com